Neumatic-VS/webapp-1/GOOGLE_SHEETS_SETUP.md

 2. Verify that your credentials file is correctly placed
 3. Ensure your service account has access to the Google Sheet
 4. Confirm that your Google Sheet has the expected column structure
+5. Check the server logs for detailed API error messages

+## Security Notes

+- Never commit your Google API credentials to version control
+- The credentials file is already added to `.gitignore` for your protection
+- For production deployment, consider using environment variables or a secure secrets manager